Healthy Homes Assessment Lochain

 Insulation Lochain

-A well-insulated property will reduce the risk of condensation and lessen the likelihood of mould and dampness as well as making more easy to allow the household to retain the heat.
+A well-insulated house will reduce the risk of condensation and lower the chance of dampness and mould, and also makes an easier task for the home to retain warmth.

 Insulation needs to be in compliance with the R-values required for your area

-The "R" refers to thermal resistance and it is a measurement of how well insulation withstands heat flow.
-The higher the R-value, the better the insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The more R-value is higher, the higher the standard of insulation.

 Find out all the details about this Healthy Homes insulation standard.